rconradharris/reddit-background/README.md

     Desktop 1
         Perth, Western Australia, from Elizabeth Quay [5376x3024].jpg

-Second, you can enable the `desktop_symlinks=True` configuration.
-This will place a symlink on you desktop to your current images.
-This gives you easy access to the image, but more importantly, shows you the title of the image.

-Third, you can imprint the title directly on the image itself.
+Second, you can imprint the title directly on the image itself.
 This option requires that you load additional modules into Python.
 This option works best when paired with `image_scaling=fit`.